makerdao/mips/MIP40/mip40.md

 Printing MKR through this MIP is only allowed if the MKR is to be distributed with a programmed time-lock of at least 12 months.
 Budget Implementations that don't verifiably distribute MKR with at least a 12-month time lock cannot be proposed through this MIP.

 #### Return of Funds
 Every three months starting September 30th, 2022 Core Units will be required to return all funds in excess of three months of budget, defined as the most recent three months budget proceeding the return fund date (e.g. for September 30th deadline, July, August, and September budgets will be used).
+Exempt are funds destined for any outstanding payments for specific projects that the budget was originally approved for.

 *Calculation Example:*
 Core Unit A's budget is 100,000 Dai per month for 12 months.